ashkan-mokarian/cookiecutter-data-science/README.md

 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
 ├── src                			<- Source code for use in this project.
-│   ├── __init__.py    <- Makes src a Python module
 │   │
-│   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+│   ├── lib				<- The module that shares code for the project │   │   ├── data			<- everything related to data e.g. augmentation,
+│   │   │   │                              standardization, loading, ...
-│   │
+│   │   │   ├── __init__.py
-│   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+│   │   │   └── data.py
-│   │
+│   │   ├── __init__.py
-│   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+│   │   ├── models			<- model definition, train and predictions, summaries, logging, etc
+│   │   │   ├── __init__.py
-│   │   ├── predict_model.py
+│   │   │   ├── predict_model.py
-│   │   └── train_model.py
+│   │   │   └── train_model.py
+│   │   ├── utils
-│   │
+│   │   │   └── __init__.py
-│   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+│   │   └── visualization		<- use it to evaluate and generate plots or useful visualization │   │       ├── __init__.py
-│
+│   │       └── visualize.py
-└── tox.ini            <- tox file with settings for running tox; see tox.testrun.org
+│   ├── scripts				<- scripts exposed to user, i.e. to be run from bash, i.e. with a main │   │   └── _init_paths.py
+│   └── test				<- test scripts which need not be maintained among experiments, │       └── _init_paths.py		   or just some scripts for debugging
 ```

 ## Contributing